 Definitions

-The following definitions are for the purpose of interpreting these Bylaws establishing rights among Institute Members; nothing herein is intended to conflict with obligations of any Member to the federal government under the Cooperative Agreement and, to the extent there is any inconsistency, the definitions of the Cooperative Agreement apply to rights and obligations of the Member to the federal government.
+The following definitions are for the purpose of interpreting these Bylaws in establishing rights among Institute Members; nothing herein is intended to conflict with obligations of any Member to the federal government under the Cooperative Agreement and, to the extent there is any inconsistency, the definitions of the Cooperative Agreement apply to rights and obligations of the Member to the federal government.

-“Institute Research” means any research, development, or demonstration activities funded in whole or in part with Institute funds, whether membership fees, cost share, program income, DOE funding under the Cooperative Agreement, or other governmental funding.
+“Institute Research” means any research, development, or demonstration activities funded in whole or in part with Institute funds, whether membership fees, cost share, program income, direct DOE funding under the Cooperative Agreement, or other governmental funding.

+“Insitute Initiated Projects”, for purposes of the IP Plan only, means projects resulting from the Institute’s annual call for projects and the open innovation fund which includes federal funds from the DOE under the Cooperative Agreement.

+“Member Initiated Projects” means projects funded by Institute income received from membership dues, usage fees, device bank purchases, workshop registration fees, or other Institute income sources.

 “Institute Intellectual Property” means and includes all Intellectual Property Invented or first produced in the performance of any Institute Research; in the case of copyright, Institute Intellectual Property includes copyrightable works first reduced to tangible form in the performance of Institute Research.